 Inheritance laws regulate who is entitled to receive assets and property from a deceased relative.
 States vary greatly on how they treat inheritance, and in cases of divorce, it can become complicated.
 Prenuptial agreements, commingling inheritance, divorce, and contesting the presumption of shared funds are situations where an experienced family law attorney can prove to be invaluable.

 Another common family law issue is that of changing a person’s name.
 A name change is usually a simple process that you can do on your own, and according to the laws in your state.
-A simple name change following marriage may not need a court order, but creating a new name or taking a less-traditional approach may require the individual to petition the court.
+A simple name change following marriage may not need a court order, but creating a new name or taking a less traditional approach may require that the individual petition the court.

 Changing government-issued identification documents, such as a passport or social security card will generally require a court order in cases not related to traditional marriage, including changing a minor’s name.
 In these instances, consulting an attorney is advised.